 Nicole F. Hurd, Ph.D., is the Founder and Chief Executive Officer of College Advising Corps (CAC).
-Under her leadership, CAC has grown into the largest college access program in the country and received many accolades for its innovative work, including the 2012 National Service Impact Award from the Corporation for National and Community Service and a $10 million investment announced at the 2014 White House College Opportunity Summit.
+Under her leadership, CAC has grown into the largest college access program in the country and received many accolades for its innovative work.
+Some of these honors include selection as one of eight nonprofits highlighted in The University of Pennsylvania’s 2018 annual High Impact Giving Guide, which targets organizations working with society’s most vulnerable people, and the 2012 National Service Impact Award from the Corporation for National and Community Service.
+College Advising Corps has also been the recipient of major investments including a $20 million gift from the Ballmer Group to launch CAC’s Goal 2025, an initiative to enroll 1 million students in college by 2025; a multimillion dollar gift in 2015 from Bloomberg Philanthropies to launch CAC’s virtual advising work as part of the College Point Initiative; and two $10 million investments from The John M. Belk Endowment, the first of which was announced at the 2014 White House College Opportunity Summit.

-Recognized nationally as a leader in the field of college access and success, Dr. Hurd was honored as a White House Champion of Change for College Opportunity in September 2016.
-She has appeared on the Charlie Rose Show and was named to Washington Monthly’s 2016 list of the most innovative people in higher education and the Chronicle of Higher Education’s 2014 Influence List.
+Recognized nationally as a leader in the field of college access and success, Dr. Hurd was honored as a White House Champion of Change for College Opportunity in September 2016 and was selected as a Featured Innovator by the Bill & Melinda Gates Foundation for leading bold and creative efforts to eliminate disparities in college access and success.
+In 2018, Dr. Hurd received the Honorary Degree, Doctor of Humane Letters from Franklin & Marshall College and was recognized as one of Time Magazine’s 2018 Top 31 People Who Are Changing the South.
+Furthermore, she was named Washington Monthly’s 2016 list of the most innovative people in higher education and the Chronicle of Higher Education’s 2014 Influence List.

 Prior to launching College Advising Corps, Nicole served as an Assistant Dean and Director of the Center for Undergraduate Excellence at the University of Virginia.
 While there, she founded the College Guide Program that was the precursor to College Advising Corps.
 The College Guide Program received national attention and a $10 million grant from the Jack Kent Cooke Foundation to expand into 10 additional states.
 Because of the growth and success of College Guides, Nicole was awarded the Governor of Virginia’s Award for Volunteerism and Community Service in 2007.